DArtagnan-GPSL/Universal-Grammar-for-Process-Communication---GPSL-v1.1/README.md

 Pods generate reasoning expressions like:

 ```
-[Œ® ‚äó Œ†] ‚Üí Œò ‚Üí Œ©
+[Ψ ⊗ Π] → Θ → Ω
 ```

 Which describes:

 ```
 integration + process
-‚Üí shared awareness
+→ shared awareness
-‚Üí convergence
+→ convergence
 ```

 Multiple pods can reason in parallel.

-Their insights are integrated through observer nodes (Œò) and stabilized through recursive feedback (Œõ).
+Their insights are integrated through observer nodes (Θ) and stabilized through recursive feedback (Λ).

 ---